rbit-sr/Lua-Guide/_Lua guide.md

 - `set Rocket#2.target Player#1`
 - `set Rocket#2.target null`

-Be careful as some of these modifications may crash the game (especially when setting things to `null`).
+Be careful as some of these modifications may crash the game (especially when setting fields to `null`).

 ### Array and `List` fields